Complexity of Unambiguous Problems in $\Sigma^P_2$: Proofs of Section ( )

 We now wish to show $\WTournSource \reduce \TournSource$.
 We begin with an intuitive sketch of the reduction.
 Consider the graph $G$ induced by $\CC$, where $n$-bit strings are vertices, and a directed edge $(\XX,\YY)$ exists if and only if $\CC(\XX\concat \YY)=1\lor\CC(\YY\concat \XX)=0$.
 This is a weak tournament, as some pairs of vertices may have both edge between them (if $\CC(\XX\concat \YY)=\CC(\YY\concat \XX)$).
 We wish to resolve this issue by removing edges where needed, thus forming a tournament $G'$.
 We $G'$ to admit a solution if and only if $G$ does.
 Thus, we cannot simply remove edges arbitrarily, as we might accidentally create a winner.
 Specifically, we want to make sure that any vertex that tied with another vertex in $G$ remains a loser in $G'$.
 To do so, for each pair of vertices $\{\XX,\YY\}$ in $G$ we add a vertex $\mathtt{v}_{\XX,\YY}$.
 If $\XX$ and $\YY$ tied in $G$, we will make sure to create a cycle between $\XX$, $\YY$, and $\mathtt{v}_{\XX,\YY}$, thus eliminating ties while ensuring none of them is a winner $G'$.
 If in $G$ there was only one edge between $\XX$ and $\YY$, say $(\YY,\XX)$, then we add the edge $(\XX,\mathtt{v}_{\XX,\YY})$ to ensure $\mathtt{v}_{\XX,\YY}$ is not preventing $\XX$ from winning, if $\XX$ happens to be a solution in $G$.
 Lastly, all added vertices by default lose to any of the original vertices of $G$ that are not associated with them.

 We proceed to the formal construction.
 First, we introduce some definitions.
-Throughout the construction, for bit strings $\XX$ and $\YY$, we write $\XX<\YY$ for $\XX\prec_{lex}\YY$ (namely, we interpret them as binary numbers and compare them accordingly).
 Let $\XX<\YY$.
 We say the string $\XX 0^n$ is an \emph{original vertex} which \emph{corresponds} to $\XX$, and the string $\XX \YY$ is a \emph{structure vertex} which \emph{corresponds} to the unordered pair $\{\XX,\YY\}$; we also say $\XX \YY$ \emph{corresponds} to $\XX$ and to $\YY$ (individually).
 Original and structure vertices are \emph{valid} strings, while the rest are \emph{invalid}.
 That is, invalid strings are those of the form $\YY \XX$ (where $\XX<\YY$), if $\XX\neq 0^n$.
 In particular, we emphasize that if $\XX=0^n$, then the string $\YY 0^n$ corresponds to $\YY$, the string $0^{2n}$ corresponds to $\XX$, and the string $0^n \YY$ corresponds to the pair $\{\XX,\YY\}$.

 Now, given a circuit $\CC$ with $2n$ inputs for $\WTournSource$, we construct a circuit $\CC'$ with $4n$ inputs.
 Given $\XX,\YY,\WW,\ZZ\in\bits{n}$, we define $\CC'(\XX\YY\concat \WW\ZZ)$ as follows.

 First, we describe its behavior on the trivial cases, where non-corresponding or non-valid vertices are given as input.